marcosfland/Key-Generator-ver.2/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## PS
+This code works if you generate a single key at a time, once you start generating multiple keys, it states as an invalid key when you check the validity of the code using the key verification option